twigglits/who-aids-prop/sphinxdoc/source/index.rst

 The Python bindings are included in the Simpact Cyan package, the R bindings need to be installed separately from within R.

+**Quick getting started instructions for R users** can be found in the `RSimpactCyan github repository <https://github.com/j0r1/RSimpactCyan/blob/master/INSTALLATION.md>`_.

 Apart from this document, there exists some additional documentation as well: